cybernetics/jk-db/README.md

 # JK-DB API
 Light JDBC API for simplifying database driven development with Java.
-It is straight forward approach with minimal required configurations and environment prepaption.
+It is straight forward approach with minimal required configurations and environment preparation.

 ## Configurations:
 By default , create file named  (jk-db.properties) in the current working directory, with the following contents: